There are many reasons why one should learn martial arts, with self-defense ranking pretty high up on the list.

 Tai Chi sounds exactly as it is- slow and offers no defense at all.
 The practitioner goes through the paces like a snail and executes the katas using dynamic resistance.
 While there are some who would say that the practitioner could accelerate the motions for self-defense purposes, lack of sparring or actual experience could prove to be a rude awakening.
 You’ll quickly realize that Tai Chi just isn’t meant as a tool for self-defense.

 Capoeira is a martial arts discipline originating from Brazil and Africa.
 It was created by African slaves while they were in Brazil during the 1500s era.
-At the surface Capoeira looks like an intricate dance but it actually benefits the body, especially the hamstrings, the buttocks and the quadriceps.
-A typical Capoeira dance sequence involves cartwheeling, kicking and spinning, which looks impressive, but sadly it’s the same as with Taekwando.
+At the surface, Capoeira looks like an intricate dance but it actually benefits the body, especially the hamstrings, the buttocks, and the quadriceps.
+A typical Capoeira dance sequence involves cartwheeling, kicking and spinning, which looks impressive, but sadly it’s the same as with Taekwondo.

 Capoeira is great for those who want to combine martial arts with the exercise benefits of dancing.
 Your muscles get worked out and your body becomes more flexible.
 What’s more, you gain a sense of body rhythm and harmony.

 Taekwondo is a martial arts discipline that may be seen as flashy, and sometimes this translates to not being that very useful when it comes to real life.
 Martial arts experts often say that Taekwondo is impractical as a form of self-defense.

 There’s one saving grace to Taekwondo as a self-defense tool.
 You’ll need your legs to be much faster than your arms and opt for straightforward moves instead of high-flying ones.
 If you can execute one kick and down the attacker, then great.
 Otherwise, reserve the high-spinning kicks for when you need to get the judges’ approval.
 The hands are also used for this martial art but at a far less frequency than the legs.